lgarron/web-worker-compat/README.md

 Chrome implemented this [in 2019](https://web.dev/module-workers/).
 As of mid-2021, Safari Technology Preview has support, so this will probably come to WebKit on macOS and iOS soon.
 Unfortunately, [Firefox Bug
 1247687](https://bugzilla.mozilla.org/show_bug.cgi?id=1247687) is not showing a lot of activity.
-I'm not aware of a simple way to test for module worker support before trying to use it — the closest option is try/catch.
+I'm not aware of a simple way to test for module worker support before trying to use it — the closest option is to try/catch the worker instantiation and live with an error in the JS console when it fails.

 If a site wants to use web workers across all modern browsers, it has to use a "classic" web worker.
 You can still "import" code instead of loading it all at